wanderer-moe/discord-bot/README.md

-## discord bot made with rust & cloudfare workers
+## discord bot made with rust & cloudflare workers
 temporary readme until i have time to write a proper one

 ## setup